Viadux: Construction

 Construction of the first phase Viadux Building B2 commenced in 2021 and completed in 2024.
 The residential tower contains 375 apartments.

 In April 2023, a construction worker was injured after a reported explosion at the tower.

-The construction company Domis is expected to start work on the second phase in 2025.
+The construction company Domis was expected to start work on the second phase in 2025.
 Groundbreaking for Nobu Manchester took place in November 2025, with co-owner Robert De Niro in attendance.

 Amenities

 Viadux is located close to Deansgate-Castlefield tram stop, with access to Deansgate railway station via a footbridge.
 It is also adjacent to Deansgate and the Manchester Central Convention Complex (commonly known as Manchester Central or GMEX).